In short: What occupier trends will occur in the post-Covid-19 workspace?

 The Covid-19 pandemic has provided further time for existing and prospective new occupiers to reflect on what they really want from their office space.
-Whilst it isn’t yet clear what the world will be like once the Covid cloud eventually lifts – or at least settles – we have been giving some thought to what occupiers may be looking for.
+Indeed, it isn’t yet clear what the world will be like once the Covid cloud eventually lifts – or at least settles.
+But we have been giving some thought to what occupiers may be looking for.

 Flexibility and Future Proofing

-Coupled with the above and to assist fast tracking lettings, short-term standardised leases and licence documents are likely to be developed to demystify and simplify the lettings process.
+Couple all this with the above and to assist fast-tracking lettings.
+Accordingly, short-term standard leases and licence documents may both demystify and simplify the lettings process.

 CAT A+/ CAT B Fit Outs

-Over the last few years, we have seen agents recommending CAT A+/CAT B fit outs are installed to office suites of up to 5,000 sq ft.
-In many instances this has paid dividends with the office space effectively marketing itself to potential occupiers, reducing void and rent-free periods.
+Over the last few years, we have seen agents recommending the installation of CAT A+/CAT B fit-outs.
+Particularly for office suites of up to 5,000 sq ft.
+In many instances, this is paying dividends with the office space effectively marketing itself to potential occupiers.
+Thus reducing both void and rent-free periods.

 Connectivity and smart buildings

-The last few months have highlighted the importance of workforce and workplace connectivity.
-We believe a dedicated high-speed fibre connection will move from being a luxury item to absolutely business critical.
+For occupier trends during Covid-19, the last few months show the importance of connectivity.
+We believe a dedicated high-speed fibre connection will move from being a luxury item to absolutely business-critical.
 Installing the infrastructure at refurbishment stage is likely to pay dividends.
 This move also negates the need for occupiers to negotiate lengthy wayleaves.

-Advances in technology has seen the evolution of smart building systems.
+Advances in technology, in short, indicate the evolution of smart building systems.
 This has resulted in occupiers being able to access buildings, control lighting, heating and cooling from their phone.
-Some systems even allow you to order your morning coffee on route, and if you’re lucky, you might just get a ‘Heidi’ installed as part of the management team (read more here).
+Some systems even allow you to order your morning coffee en route.
+Moreover, if you’re lucky, you might just get a ‘Heidi’ installed as part of the management team.

 We are currently working with a number of clients to integrate such systems into their buildings.
-Even if the system cannot be viably installed on day one, consideration should be given to ensuring controls are compatible for future installation.
+Indeed, the system may not receive viable installation on day one.
+But consideration should go to ensuring controls are compatible for future installation.

 A holistic approach to refurbishing office space is essential.
 Wellness accreditation bodies such as Fitwel and WELL are helping project teams to ensure that they have included a whole range of health and wellbeing considerations in their designs.
-Everything from available green space through to emergency equipment and procedures are now in the spotlight.
-Furthermore, Covid-19 has emphasised the importance of a number of features, not least internal air quality, cycling, shower and locker facilities as well as enhanced cleaning regimes.
+Everything from available green space through to emergency equipment and procedures is now in the spotlight.

-For projects looking to focus on particular elements of health and wellbeing there are a number of standards and tools available which are focused on just one aspect of health and wellbeing, for example RESET which assess air quality or Cycling Score which looks at grading cycling provisions.
+For projects looking to focus on particular elements of health and wellbeing, there are a number of standards and tools available focusing on just one aspect of health and wellbeing.
+For example, RESET which assess air quality or Cycling Score which looks at grading cycling provisions.

 Energy Efficiency, ESG & Net Zero

-At Workman we are committed to helping clients achieve Net Zero carbon emissions at asset and portfolio level.
-An office refurbishment provides the perfect opportunity to review how energy efficiency can be improved, along with future proofing assets to achieve net zero carbon emissions.
+At Workman, we strive to help clients achieve Net Zero carbon emissions at the asset and portfolio level.
+An office refurbishment provides the perfect opportunity to review how energy efficiency can be improved, along with future-proofing assets to achieve net-zero carbon emissions.

 Combining our Property Management and Building Consultancy expertise, along with ESG knowledge, we can help property owners and investors to navigate the challenges ahead.

 Covid-19 has emphasised a number of design principles that can improve hygiene levels within the office space.
-Consideration of this at design stage often results in very small cost variances.
-Examples include contactless access control systems using your smartphone as a pass, sensor taps and flush buttons, automatic door openers and contactless drinks dispensers.
+Consideration of this at the design stage often results in very small cost variances.
+For example:

 Occupier amenities will remain high on the agenda as the number of people cycling, walking or running into work is expected to increase.
 Adequate storage and showering facilities are a must-have.
 And of course, planning for future lockdowns certainly isn’t off the cards.